To the Stars: Illuminating the Art Collection in 50 Works

 Cost: Free entry

-Marking 50 years since Queen Elizabeth II opened the RAF Museum in London on 15 November 1972, our new art exhibition celebrates the occasion with 50 key works from the collection by important 20th century British and European artists.
+Marking 50 years since Queen Elizabeth II opened the RAF Museum in London on 15 November 1972, our current art exhibition celebrates the occasion with 50 key works from the collection by important 20th century British and European artists.

 ‘To the Stars’ takes its name from the RAF motto, ‘Per Ardua Ad Astra’, a translation of which is ‘Through Adversity to the Stars’.